openPMD/openPMD-standard/STANDARD.md

                    actual record that is written to the file, not that of the simulation grid.
 (The record written may be down-sampled, as compared to the simulation grid).
-    - advice to implementors: the order of the N floats must be identical to the `dataOrder` of the indexes in `geometry`, e.g., in C you might write `[dz, dy, dx]` and in Fortran order `[dx, dy, dz]`
+    - advice to implementors: the order of the N values must be identical to the axes in `axisLabels`
-    - examples:
-      - In the case where `geometry` is `cartesian`, the dimensionality `N` of the array determines if the mesh record is 1, 2 or 3D.
-The elements of the array should correspond to `dx`, `dy`, `dz`, in this order.
-      - In the case where `geometry` is `thetaMode`, the array should be of length 2 and contain `dr` and `dz`, in that order.

   - `gridGlobalOffset`
     - type: 1-dimensional array containing N *(double / REAL8)*
             elements, where N is the number of dimensions in the simulation
     - description: start of the current domain of the simulation (position of the beginning of the first cell) in simulation units
-    - advice to implementors: the order of the N floats must be identical to the `dataOrder` of the indexes in `geometry`
+    - advice to implementors: the order of the N values must be identical to the axes in `axisLabels`

     - example: `[0.0; 100.0; 0.0]` or `[0.5; 0.5; 0.5]`

   - `gridUnitSI`